PYastreboff/IPT-Major-Project-2022/Part 2/System Deliverable 1/README.md

            Password: password

 Using the System:
 * You will be logged in to the home page
 * from there you can explore topics under the HSC Physics unit of Advanced Mechanics and see the various multimedia elements
+* It is to be noted that in this release (Phase 1/Deliverable 1) the "Motion in Gravitational Fields" and "Summary" topics are not released yet

 Have Fun :)